 Staying hydrated: Hot weather increases the risk of dehydration in both humans and animals.
 Provide your pets with plenty of water, both indoors and out, to keep them cool and hydrated.
 Make sure you check your dog's water dish several times a day, and you may want to consider investing in a cat fountain for your feline friend.
 In addition, when pets are hot and thirsty, they are more likely to seek out puddles of liquid to drink from.
 Provide plenty of water and watch out for antifreeze around your home and your neighborhood to keep your pets from drinking it.

 Exercising: Pets need exercise, even when it's hot, but extra care needs to be taken when the temperatures rise in the summer.
 On very hot days, limit exercise to morning or evening hours, and keep walks at a slow, steady pace.
 Keep in mind that asphalt gets very hot and can burn your pet's paws during the heat of the day.
-Take extra precautions with older pets, puppies and kittens, and those with thick coats, as they have a harder time regulating their body temperature.
+Take extra precautions with older pets, puppies, and kittens, as they have a harder time regulating their body temperature.